Scars: Edinburgh teens who became post-punk heroes

 • Scars guitarist Paul Research continues to play music in Edinburgh and further afield as bassist for the UK’s fastest rising punk outfit The Heavy Drapes

 • Robert King fronts two bands, Opium Kitchen and Groucho Handjob.
-He lives in France but returns to Edinburgh regularly.
+A doctor of ancient languages, he lives in France but returns to Edinburgh regularly.

 • John Mackie works as an artist in retail design and has his own band Bitter Moon